North Carolina pitches a shutout against Auburn to force Game 3 in super regional

 “Our pitchers picked us up and that’s what we needed,” Freeman said.

 Still, the two-run lead in the first inning was enough for a win.
-Love (8-4, 3.09 ERA), who was credited with the win, retired 13 of the 15 batters he faced.
+Love, who was credited with the win, retired 13 of the 15 batters he faced.

-“This guy right here,” Fox said motioning to Love, “out of bullpen was just phenomenal.”
+“This guy right here,” Fox said motioning to Love, “out of the bullpen, was just phenomenal.”

 Comments